0-6-4T

 Under the Whyte notation for the classification of steam locomotives, 0-6-4 represents the wheel arrangement of no leading wheels, six powered and coupled driving wheels on three axles, and four trailing wheels on two axles.

 Overview

-This wheel arrangement has only been used for tank locomotives and Single Fairlies.
+This wheel arrangement has only been used for tank locomotives and Single Fairlies, no 0-6-4 tender locomotives were documented nor manufactured.
 The earliest known example was the Moel Tryfan narrow gauge locomotive, built for use on the North Wales Narrow Gauge Railways.
 It was a Single Fairlie type, built by the Vulcan Foundry near Manchester in 1875.
 It was followed by the R class and S class, built by the Avonside Engine Company of England for the New Zealand Railways Department between 1878 and 1881.

 Usage

 Australia

 The South Australian Railways K class locomotives were introduced in 1884, designed by William Thow.
 They were noted to run more smoothly bunker-first.
 After the electrification of the Mersey Railway in England, four of its 0-6-4T locomotives were sold to J & A Brown of New South Wales, Australia, where one, number 5, is preserved at the NSW Rail Museum, Thirlmere, New South Wales.

 Three members of New Zealand's S class were also sold to the Western Australian Government Railways in 1891.